 I want to tell you a story about a young kid.
 It will give you, a sense of what I believe as a tennis trainer, coach, and parent we should be...

-Janine Thompson is a highly regarded world class player and coach.
+Janine Thompson is a highly regarded world-class player and tennis coach.

 Playing career - #9 World Junior / #52 WTA Singles / #9 WTA Doubles / Fed Cup 3 times

-Coaches: Tony Roche, John Newcombe and other world class coaches, helped shape Janine’s coaching methodology.
+Coaches: Tony Roche, John Newcombe, and other world-class tennis masters helped shape Janine’s coaching methodology.

-Janine has coached many top juniors and professional players.
+Janine has coached many top juniors and professional players/tennis masters.

-Read Janine's blog on progressing a tennis player.
+Read Janine's blog on progressing a tennis player to a tennis master.

 You wouldn’t take your car with an engine problem to a dietician or naturopath for some change of juice advice.
 OR if you had a racquet needing restringing to an alteration shop.

 There are so many aspects involved in the progression of a tennis player.
-Each have unique stories with different beginnings and endings.
-Sometimes their road maps seem like directions to nowhere...
+Each has unique stories with different beginnings and...

 The past 6 months has seen some changes for us.
 One of the changes involved developing a structure that gave us clear guidelines on Tennis Footwork and Court Movement.
 We called this our “7 Tennis Movement Principles”